 Types of Craniotomy:

-- Endoscopic Craniotomy: In this procedure the Neurosurgeons use, a surgical tool with a lighted scope and camera at the end of it.
+In this procedure, the Neurosurgeons use a surgical tool with a lighted scope and camera at the end of it.
 It is inserted into the skull through a small incision (cut).

-- Stereotactic Craniotomy: A radiological scanning process such as CT scan or MRI is used to find the area of the brain needing treatment live during the surgery and in accordance a surgery is performed.
+A radiological scanning process such as CT scan or MRI is used to find the area of the brain needing treatment live during the surgery and in accordance, a surgery is performed.

-- Retro-Sigmoid “Keyhole” Craniotomy: In this procedure the surgeon access the part of brain from behind the ears.
+In this procedure, the surgeon accesses the part of the brain from behind the ears.
 A small hole is made from behind the ear to access the tumour.
-This procedure is used to treat brain tumors which are placed on teh back side of brain.
+This procedure is used to treat brain tumors that are placed on the backside of the brain.

 Estimated cost of craniotomy in Indian Hospitals